leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: myopia-treatment_general-cornearefractive_168
 - What is Orthokeratology lens?
+- Is orthok lens good at controlling myopia
+- When can a child use orthok lens to control short sightedness
 - What is OrthoK lenses?
 - How does OrthoK lenses work?
 - What is the mechanism of OrthoK lenses?